 Most enterprises don’t understand the true cost of corrosion.
 But a recent report from NACE International (International Measures of Prevention, Application, and Economics of Corrosion Technology Study) details just how extensive and expensive of a problem corrosion really is.

 To put it simply, the total cost of corrosion across the globe is astronomical.
-It adds up to an estimated $2.5 trillion (USD), and that number doesn’t even include individual safety or environmental consequences, according to the report.
+According to the report, it adds up to an estimated $2.5 trillion (USD), and that number doesn’t even include individual safety or environmental consequences.

 That $2.5 trillion sum is nearly 3.4% percent of the global gross domestic product (GDP) — needless to say, corrosion is a massive, costly problem.

 In the U.S. specifically, the numbers on corrosion are proportionally similar.
-The U.S. Federal Highway Administration found that costs directly associated with metallic corrosion added up to $276 billion, or 3.1% of the U.S.’s GDP.
+For example, the U.S. Federal Highway Administration found that costs directly associated with metallic corrosion added up to $276 billion, or 3.1% of the U.S.’s GDP.

 Unfortunately, most organizations don’t fully realize the true impact (financially or otherwise) of corrosion until it’s reached crisis mode.
 For example, a business could reach a point where the cost to repair materials due to corrosion outweighs the overall profit.
-Or worse, a company could experience accidents as the result of corrosive equipment.
+Or worse, a company could experience accidents resulting from corrosive equipment.

 Given the magnitude of this issue, the purpose of this article is to share information on prevention and control solutions for corrosion.
 Proactively implementing corrosion controls can save companies significant amounts of money.
 According to NACE International’s report, it’s estimated that if more used those solutions, the total savings across the globe could be anywhere between $357 and $875 billion (USD) annually.
 That’s between 15 and 35% of the total cost of corrosion, which is no small feat.